Terms of Reference

 - Delegates’ specific responsibility and authority for various aspects of the lifelong learning continuum to its subcommittees, as outlined in the terms of reference of those committees.

-The CSE has fifteen (15) voting members, including the chair.
+The CSE has seventeen (17) voting members, including the chair.
+The Chair is appointed from among the members of Council (Bylaw 22, Article 15.1.1) and is a member of the Executive Committee of Council.
 The composition of the committee includes:

 - Chair, Committee on Specialties;